amenadiel/google-maps-documentation/docs/AutocompletionRequest.md

 **Type:**  [ComponentRestrictions](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/ComponentRestrictions.md)

 The component restrictions.
 Component restrictions are used to restrict predictions to only those within the parent component.
-E.g., the country.
+For example, the country.

 input